National Bridge Inventory: Florida

 • Over the life of the IIJA, Florida will receive a total of $263.4 million in bridge formula funds, which will help make needed repairs.

-• This is up from 361 bridges classified as structurally deficient in 2019.
+• This is down from 408 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location